 I used to get a little suspicious when people would tell me that you “must decant wine”, or you “must let your wine breathe”, so I had to find out myself and decided to run a little experiment.

 The idea of using a traditional decanter and having to wait 30 minutes didn’t appeal to me, so I got myself a wine aerator from Amazon called the Zazzol Wine Aerator.

-As part of the experiment, I also got myself three bottles of red wine (a Cabernet Sauvignon, Shiraz, and Pinot Noir), so that me and my wife could conduct a blind test on each to see if we could taste a difference between the aerated and non-aerated wine.
-We were both a little skeptical at the start.
+This was so that my wife and I could conduct a blind test on each to see if we could taste a difference between the aerated and non-aerated wine.
+We were both a little skeptical at the start!

 I found it difficult to really tell the difference on the Pinot Noir, but funnily enough the flavor of the Cabernet Sauvignon and Shiraz was very noticeably different - and in a good way.

 Seems like that little wine aerator did the trick, and we’ve since been using it on all the red wines that we drink.

 There are a large number of them available on Amazon to choose from, but the VinoMaster is one that worked well for us, while being pretty affordable.